Tag Archives: nostalgia

 Stuart Gordon’s DOLLS: The Film That Opened the Door to a Little Girl’s Horror World

 On March 24th, 2020, the horror world received the news that legendary filmmaker Stuart Gordon passed away at the age of 72.
-According to a source that had spoken with someone close to the family, Gordon had been sick for some time, (from what I don’t know).
+According to a source that had spoken with someone close to the family, Gordon had been sick for some time and ultimately passed from multiple organ failure brought on by kidney disease.
 The grand visionary of independent horror and theater aficionado lit up the 80s’ VHS section with such works as Re-Animator, From Beyond, and of course, the film I really want to talk about right now- DOLLS.

-If you’re familiar at all with my internet ramblings, you already know my love of horror history watching Halloween in my diapers with my father.
-Around the time I was eight-years-old, I was well versed in the Slasher and Universal Monsters Genre; with A Nightmare on Elm Street 1, 3, and 4, Friday the 13th films, Halloween movies with almost a nightly visit from Stephen King’s Silver Bullet all in pretty heavy rotation in my Pioneer VHS cassette player.
+If you’re familiar at all with my internet ramblings, you already know my love of horror history, watching Halloween in my diapers with my father.
+Around the time I was eight years old, I was well versed in the Slasher and Universal Monsters Genre; with A Nightmare on Elm Street 1, 3, and 4, Friday the 13th films, Halloween movies with almost a nightly visit from Stephen King’s Silver Bullet all in pretty heavy rotation in my Pioneer VHS cassette player.
 What can I say- creature of habit.
-Until one day on our Tuesday night visit to our local Mom and Pop video rental store, something had caught my eyes that changed my comforting rotation of horror flicks forever.
+Until one day on our Tuesday night visit to our local Mom-and-Pop video rental store, something caught my eyes that changed my comforting rotation of horror flicks forever.

 Stuart Gordon's DOLLS: The Film That Opened the Door to a Little Girl's Horror World